dragonstoneenterprise/PackContinuation-1/replit.md

-# SetupBox Store - E-commerce Product Bundle Platform
+# Haven - E-commerce Product Bundle Platform

 ## Overview

-SetupBox Store is a premium e-commerce platform specializing in curated tech product bundles.
+Haven is a premium e-commerce platform by Dragonstone specializing in curated tech product bundles.
 The application showcases product packages with Apple-inspired minimalist design, featuring hero sections, detailed product information, and seamless navigation.
 Built as a full-stack TypeScript application with React frontend and Express backend.

 ## User Preferences